2014-2015 District/State Mandated Testing Calendar

-Current regulations require the adminstration of the testing program listed below:
+Current regulations require the administration of the testing program listed below:

-I. California Assesment of Student Performance and Progress (CAASPP)
+I. California Assessment of Student Performance and Progress (CAASPP)

 • Smarter Balanced- New computer-adaptive assessments for English Language Arts (ELA) and Mathematics in grades 3-8 and 11.
 The Smarter balanced operational test will be administered for the first time in 2015.
 The tests will be administered during a longer testing window and students will be required to take the full battery of tests.